Submission Guidelines

 OTHER IMPORTANT GUIDELINES

-Maintaining transparency and integrity: The manuscript should not be submitted to more than one places l for simultaneous consideration.
-The submitted work should be original and should not have been published elsewhere in any form or language (partially or in full), unless the new work concerns an expansion of previous work.
-Please provide transparency on the re-use of material to avoid concerns about text-recycling/ ‘self-plagiarism’.
+Maintaining transparency and integrity: The manuscript should not be submitted to more than one places for simultaneous consideration.
+The submitted work should be original and should not have been published elsewhere in any form or language (partially or in full), unless the new work concerns an expansion of a previous work.
+Please provide transparency on the re-use of material to avoid the concerns about text-recycling/ ‘self-plagiarism’.
 Self-duplication and similarity index of any other’ manuscripts should not be more than 30% and 15%, respectively.

 Changes in authorship: Authors should carefully consider the list and order of authors before submitting their manuscript and provide the definitive list of authors at the time of the original submission.
 Request for any addition, deletion or rearrangement of author names in the authorship list should be made before the manuscript is accepted, and only if approved by the Editor-in-Chief of the AET on submission.
-To request such a change, the Editor-in-Chief must receive the following from the corresponding author: (a) the reason for the requested change in author list, and (b) written confirmation (e-mail/letter) from all (original submission and proposed) authors that they agree with the addition, removal, or rearrangement without any conflict of interest.
+To request such a change, the Editor-in-Chief must receive the following from the corresponding author: (a) the reason for the requested change in author list, and (b) written confirmation (e-mail / letter) from all (original submission and proposed) authors that they agree with the addition, removal, or rearrangement without any conflict of interest.

-Preprint Policy: The authors are required to include details of a preprint posting, including DOI or other persistent identifiers while submitting their manuscript.
+Preprint Policy: The authors are required to include details of a preprint posting, including DOI or other persistent identifier, while submitting their manuscript.
 Upon receipt of acceptance of a manuscript for publication in the AET, the corresponding author must agree to the terms of the relevant publishing agreement.
 After the final version of the work is published in the AET, the preprint shall be immediately linked with the published version (the ‘Version of Record’) by the corresponding author(s).

 Submission of revised manuscript: While submitting the revised manuscript, the authors should submit a list of changes or a rebuttal against each point raised by the Reviewers/ Editorial Board along with the revised manuscript.
 Authors are also advised to use the “track change option” of MS WORD to indicate the changes made in the revised manuscript, and submit a revised manuscript in track change mode along with a corrected version without track change corrections/edits, and all corrections written in RED COLOUR.